 In the event of any conflict between the terms of the Agreement or Order Form #1 and this Supplemental Order Form, this Supplemental Order Form will govern.
 Capitalized terms used but not defined in this Supplemental Order Form have the meanings set forth in the Agreement or in the applicable documentation.

-1) The Spreedly services under this Supplemental Order Form will run conterminously with Order Form #1 dated June 15, 2022 (“Order Form #1) and any actions or events which operate to extend or terminate Order Form #1 will automatically extend or terminate this Supplemental Order Form.
+1) Term.
+The Spreedly services under this Supplemental Order Form will run conterminously with Order Form #1 dated June 15, 2022 (“Order Form #1) and any actions or events which operate to extend or terminate Order Form #1 will automatically extend or terminate this Supplemental Order Form.

 2) Advanced Vault.
-Spreedly’s Advanced Vault service will be charged the greater of (i) the rate corresponding to the number of enrolled payment methods in each month of service as set out in Table 2 below or (ii) the minimum committed fee of $500 per month.
+Spreedly’s Advanced Vault service will be charged the greater of (i) the rate corresponding to the number of enrolled payment methods in each month of service as set out in Table 1 below or (ii) the minimum committed fee of $500 per month.
 Costs are exclusive of fees imposed by the card associations and/or third-party service providers (e.g. card updates, tokenization, etc.) which will be passed through to Customer and are subject to change at any time.
 For the avoidance of doubt, Customer will still be charged the third party fee each time a payment card is updated.
 Spreedly will make reasonable efforts to notify Customers in advance of changes in third party fees.